jblakeman/apt-select/README.md

 Features
 -----------

-- Gets list of Ubuntu mirrors
-- Tests TCP latency to each mirror
+- Tests TCP latency to Ubuntu mirrors
 - Prints round trip time, status, and bandwidth of the fastest mirrors in a ranked list
 - Generates new `sources.list` file automatically or with user chosen mirror